paulyoung/Argo/README.md

 }
 ```

-you would want that JSON parsing to fail and return `.None` instead of a
+you would want that JSON parsing to fail and return some error state instead of
-`User` object.
-That base concept means that when you're dealing with an actual
+a `User` object.
+That base concept means that when you're dealing with an
-`User` object, you can be sure that when you ask for `user.id`, you're going
+actual `User` object, you can be sure that when you ask for `user.id`, you're
-to get the type you expect.
+going to get the type you expect.

 If you're interested in learning more about the concepts and ideology that
 went into building Argo, we recommend reading the series of articles that were